-- It is required that contractors have available [if there is cell phone reception] the emergency telephone numbers of the nearest local Fire Fighting Station and that an emergency fire fighting reaction plan has been drawn up with on site workers and the resident land-owner / farmer. - No on site fires are permitted. - No firewood may be collected on site or from the surrounding natural area.
+- It is required that contractors have available the emergency telephone numbers of the nearest local Fire Fighting Station and that an emergency fire fighting re-action plan has been drawn up with on site workers and the resident land-owner / farmer. - No on site fires are permitted. - No firewood may be collected on site or from the surrounding natural area.

-3.10.19 EMERGENCY PROCEDURES
+3.10.18 EMERGENCY PROCEDURES